2nd February 2022 Update

 • Patients who are or should be self-isolating

 • Anyone who has a new and continuous cough, loss or change of sense of smell or taste, sore throat, or a temperature of at least 37.8 degrees centigrade

 • Immunocompromised patients- those with low immunity

 • Those that have been in contact with a known carrier or infectious individual

-We strongly advise patients to avoid seeking routine dental assistance until the Coronavirus outbreak has been controlled and to adhere to government guidance for their own and the safety of others.
+We strongly advise patients to adhere to government guidance for their own and the safety of others.

 If you have travelled abroad in the last 14 days or been in close contact with someone with confirmed coronavirus or have been asked to self-isolate please check the government's gov.uk website for the latest COVID-19 advice, you may need to call NHS 111 for further advice before making or attending your appointment.
 If you have COUGH, FEVER or SHORTNESS OF BREATH symptoms, to protect yourself and others please call NHS 111 for expert advice and do not enter the dental practice building.
 Find out more at nhs.uk/coronavirus

 The NHS is experiencing an unprecedented public health situation, and the health and wellbeing of our patients and staff remain our top priority.
-Please be assured that we will try to ensure that when possible we will be ready to deliver your dental care to the highest standards.
-There will inevitably be disruption, however, we are working to minimise the impact of the Coronavirus on the NHS service.
+Please be assured that we will try to ensure that we will deliver your dental care to the highest standards.
+There will inevitably be disruption, however, we are working to minimise the impact of the Coronavirus on our service.
 The NHS is prepared for outbreaks of new infectious diseases and has put in place measures to ensure the safety of patients and NHS staff while also ensuring services that emergency are available to the public as normal.

 Check online at gov.uk and at nhs.uk for advice and the latest COVID-19 information.